folio-org/stripes-testing/doc/interactors.md

 ###### Actions

 - `clickHeader`: clicks on the overall header element
-- `scrollBy(int)`: scrolls the container by the specified pixels entered as an integer, will trigger the related scroll events
+- `scrollBy({direction: string, value: int})`: scrolls the container in selected direction by the specified pixels entered as a value, will trigger the related scroll events
 - `click({row: int, column: string})`: clicks a cell within the MCL with the specified to row and column.
 Both row and column default to the cell in the first row and first column

 ###### Filters